Major League Hacking 2026 Hackathon Season

 What do I need to submit?

-All teams are REQUIRED to complete a Devpost submission for their project by 11:59 AM on January 25th to be considered for judging.
-Submitting a video demo on Devpost is MANDATORY!
+All teams are REQUIRED to complete a Devpost submission for their project to be considered for judging.
+Submitting a 2-minute video demo on Devpost is MANDATORY!

 How many tracks can I apply for?